Powered by Confidentials.com Search Subscribe

 Exhibition

-Exhibition, or EXHBTN as the sign outside would have you believe, is one of Manchester’s cluster of exciting multi-kitchen concepts (read: foodhalls) that just seem to be multiplying.
-In the former home of the Natural History Museum on Peter Street, the location makes it perfect for visitors to Manchester Central Exhibition Complex, the Radisson Blu and the Midland Hotel.
+Exhibition, or EXHBTN as the sign outside would have you believe, is one of Manchester’s cluster of exciting multi-kitchen concepts (read: food halls) that just seem to be multiplying.
+In the former home of the Natural History Museum on Peter Street, the location makes it perfect for visitors to Manchester Central, the Radisson Blu and the Midland Hotel.

-The concept for Exhibition comprises three award-winning kitchens in one restaurant setting – Baratxuri, Sao Paulo Bistro and OSMA.
+Exhibition is made up of three kitchens in one restaurant setting – Baratxuri, Rigatoni’s and OSMA.
 The menu is designed for kitchens to work together, giving diners the choice to create their own menu – ordering from any and all of the kitchens at once.

 The Scandinavian stylings of OSMA include caviar, sashimi and whole-baked lobster divided between snacks, cold small plates and larger hot plates.

-Baratxuri’s Basque fire kitchen is an extension of its popular Ramsbottom restaurant.
-Pinxtos, olives and Cantabrian anchovies make up the ‘para picar’ section.
-While a whole wild turbot and whole wild Argentinian prawns can be served alongside an oozy Bilbao-style tortilla and a sharing board of Ibérico cured meats.
+Popular Ramsbottom restaurant Baratxuri upped sticks to Exhibition in 2022.
+The kind of dishes you might find from this Basque fire kitchen include pinxtos, whole wild turbot, an oozy Bilbao-style tortilla, and a sharing board of Ibérico cured meats.
 Other crowd-pleasers include a huge 1kg bone-in rib steak served blue and an Ibérico pork steak served with aubergines and clam sauce.

 Close